naivisoftware/nappjlink/readme.md

 You must assign a `nap::PJLinkProjectorPool` to every projector.
 The pool runs all queued I/O network requests a-synchronous on it's assigned worker thread.
 1 pool per application is enough, unless you are controlling a very large (100+) number of projectors.

+## Authentication

+Authentication is *not* supported at the moment.
+You must **turn off authentication** in your projector.
+The authentication request will cause the connection to fail, in that case an error message is reported.